lluisbessa/C-Programming-with-Linux/README.md

 # C Programming with Linux

-This is a GitHub repository for the algorithms I'm learning from C Programming with Linux, separated by chapters.
+This is a GitHub repository for the algorithms I'm learning from C Programming with Linux (edx.org), separated by chapters.